LorenzoDallaglio/highliner-seq2seq/checklist.md

 - [V] Choose folder/naming convention for snippets
 - [V] Create appropriate folders

-- Is the main of the parser actually used?

 Questions:
-- Existing method/library to demangle names?
 - Why are Dwarf ranges so weird?:
 	- entry\_pc does not correspond with low\_pc
 	- Some ranges start with one byte as starting address, other have simply multiple instances with no starting address